anupriyachhabra/p3-behavioral-cloning/README.md

 * I decided to use AdamOptimizer as its is efficient and self tuning.
 * Then I removed the softmax activation as this is a regression problem and softmax is good for classification problem.
-* Also I changed the loss to "mean squared error" as that is the most common type of loss taught in this course and also recommended by fcollet here https://github.com/fchollet/keras/issues/108
+* Also I changed the loss to "mean squared error" as that is the most common type of loss taught in this course and also recommended by Francois Chollet for regression problems here https://github.com/fchollet/keras/issues/108
 * When calling the model.fit method with all the images my program started crashing, so I thought to actually crop the images to one-third size.
 But on further analysis of images I decided to be bold and crop top half of the image.
 * Cropping the top half of the image made my model compile and I was able to test out my first implementation in autonomous